Apply for a gaming machine dealer's licence

 - committee members in the case of an incorporated association

-- any person in the corporate structure which exercises influence or control over the business.
+- anyone who exercises influence or control over the business.

-All persons receiving profits or proceeds from the business must also complete a PID and be approved.
+Anyone receiving profits or proceeds from the business must be approved.

-Minors who are shareholders in a proprietary company, or who are beneficiaries under a trust do not need approval.
+Minors who are shareholders in a proprietary company, or who are beneficiaries under a trust, don't need approval.

-Application for approval of a person to assume a position of authority in body corporate—
+Approval of a person to assume a position of authority in body corporate:

 What happens next